Changes to our IT systems may cause delays in processing changes to Council Tax accounts, requests for Council Tax support and hardship schemes.

-We have the power, under Section 13A of the Local Government Finance Act 1992 (as inserted by Section 79 of the Local Government Finance Act 2003), to reduce liability for Council Tax for either individual cases or class(es) of cases that we may determine and where national discounts and exemptions cannot be applied.
-This says:
+We can consider using discretionary powers given to us, under Section 13A (1) (c) of the Local Government Finance Act 1992, amended 2012, to reduce Council Tax liability, for either individual cases or class(es) of cases that we may determine, where national discounts and exemptions cannot be applied.

-- where a person is liable to pay Council Tax in respect of any chargeable dwelling and day, the billing authority for the area in which the dwelling is situated may reduce the amount which he is liable to pay as respects the dwelling and the day to such an extent as it thinks fit
+- where a person is liable to pay Council Tax - in respect of any chargeable dwelling - the billing authority for the area in which the dwelling is situated may reduce the amount the person is liable to pay, to such an extent as it thinks fit

 - the power under subsection 1) above includes the power to reduce an amount to nil